-The Company offers the PFSweb Employee Stock Purchase Plan (the "Stock Purchase Plan") that is qualified under Section 423 of the Internal Revenue Code of 1986, to provide employees of the Company an opportunity to acquire a proprietary interest in the Company.
-The Stock Purchase Plan permits each U.S. employee who has completed 90 days of service to elect to participate in the plan.
-Eligible employees may elect to contribute with after-tax dollars up to a maximum annual contribution of \$25,000.
-The Stock Purchase Plan provides for acquisition of the Company's common stock at a 5% discount to the market value on the date of purchase.
-The Company has reserved 0.9 million shares of its common stock under the Stock Purchase Plan.
-During the years ended December 31, 2009 and 2008, the Company issued 17,070 and 7,522 shares under the Stock Purchase Plan, respectively.
-As of December 31, 2009, there were 433,571 shares available for further issuance under the Stock Purchase Plan.
+The Company offered the PFSweb Employee Stock Purchase Plan (the "Stock Purchase Plan") that was qualified under Section 423 of the Internal Revenue Code of 1986, to provide employees of the Company an opportunity to acquire a proprietary interest in the Company.
+The Stock Purchase Plan permitted each U.S. employee who completed 90 days of service to elect to participate in the plan.
+Eligible employees could elect to contribute with after-tax dollars up to a maximum annual contribution of \$25,000.
+The Stock Purchase Plan provided for acquisition of the Company's common stock at a 5% discount to the market value on the date of purchase.
+During the years ended December 31, 2010 and 2009, the Company issued 2,793 and 17,070 shares under the Stock Purchase Plan, respectively.
+The 2,793 shares issued in 2010 related to 2009 contributions.
+The Company terminated the Stock Purchase Plan effective January 1, 2010.